 - You may also use other medications as needed such as throat lozenges, over-the-counter cough preparations, decongestants, etc.

 - Antiviral drugs can diminish the symptoms of the flu and may shorten the course of the flu by a day, but they must be started within 48 hours of the onset of symptoms.
-The Student Health Center offers prescriptions to those with a positive flu test.
+The Center for Student Health and Well-Being offers prescriptions to those with a positive flu test.
 Antibiotics are of no use in the treatment of the flu and other viral illnesses.

 Most people who get influenza will recover in several days to less than two weeks, but are likely to experience fatigue and decreased appetite for a period afterwards.
 Getting extra rest, eating a balanced, healthy diet and making a special effort to increase your liquid intake will help you continue to recover.